 Annual General Meeting (AGM)

 Our Annual General Meeting is held at the beginning of the academic year and provides an opportunity for all parents to come along and hear in more detail about the work of the PTA, the events we have run, the funds we have raised and how the money has been spent.
 It is also the occasion when we elect our new committee members.
-This year the meeting will take place at 8pm on Tuesday 25th September at the Sports Club.

 How we raise money